 The person providing the respiration generally inhales completely normally and then blows the exhaled air continuously into the patient.
 A heave of the thorax shows whether the respiration was successful (thoracic excursion).
 After inhaling, the helper then turns their head and observes the patient’s thorax – this should lower again during the next passive exhalation.

 Both forms of respiration should not take longer than five seconds, as the cardiac massage must then be continued.

 Laypersons may also perform “chest-compression-only CPR“, in which only a cardiac massage is performed with no respiration.
 This also applies in the event that respiration is not possible for other reasons, such as due to facial injuries of hygienic or personal reasons.

 Studies have shown that the inhibition threshold of beginning CPR is lower among laypersons if they only have to perform cardiac massage.
-In principle, the cardiac massage should be interrupted as little as possible, or not at all.
+The cardiac massage should be interrupted as less as possible, or not at all.